gitlinks/github-rank-project/README.md

 ### How User Karma should work (WIP)
 * Your Karma gets better when you contribute to a well rated project.*
 * Your Karma dimishes when projects you contribute to are badly rated.*
+* Looking back, people that initialy rated a project accurately should be rewarded by Karma.
 * **(OPTIONAL)** Karma could also be augmented by Stack-Overflow karma.

 *: How much it influences your karma should be proportional to your overall contribution.